nicholaswilde/recipes/docs/asian/orange-honey-tofu.md

 ### Step 2

-In a large pan (large enough to fit the tofu and sauce), add [vegetable broth][3], orange juice, sugar (coconut sugar, brown sugar, or pure maple syrup), honey, rice vinegar, tamari or soy sauce, garlic, ginger, red pepper flakes (alternative) or Sriracha hot sauce.
+In a large pan (large enough to fit the tofu and sauce), add [vegetable broth][3], orange juice, sugar (coconut sugar, brown sugar, or pure maple syrup), honey, rice vinegar, [tamari][4] or soy sauce, garlic, ginger, red pepper flakes (alternative) or Sriracha hot sauce.
 Bring to a boil, and cook for 1 minute or two.

 ### Step 3